francinv/IT1901-SalaryChecker/README.md

 Furthermore, only admin-users added by developers can use the application as admins.

+Due to the size of the UI-test the app seemlingly stops building at random times.
+If this happens UI-tests can be skipped.
+See bottom of page.

 ### Running application with local access:
 1) Navigate to salary-checker directory.